Skip to primary navigation Skip to content Skip to footer

 What to Consider

-This hiking experience goes rain or shine, there can be a definite change in temperature as you get close to the glacier with breezes blowing down from the Ice Field.
+This hiking experience goes rain or shine, there can be a definite change in temperature as you get close to the glacier with breezes blowing down from the ice field.
 We recommend that you take an extra layer if you typically are cold natured.
 The hiking trail is a partially blacktop trail that turns into an undeveloped hiking trail which can be slippery and challenging to people that are not used to hiking nature trails.
 At points you will hike on gravel, climb on a slightly steep rocky slope and encounter a narrow beam bridge crossing a small drainage.
+If you consider yourself unstable with walking on a undeveloped trail as described, we recommend that you do not participate with this hike for your safety!

 A signed assumption of risk and acknowledgement of risks is required for anyone to participate!